thosgood/this-weeks-finds/markdown/201-250/week202.md

-Using this idea, it seems reasonable to consider the space of binary trees with leaves labelled by real numbers as a rigorous version of
-\"the set of binary trees with -1-colored leaves\".
+Using this idea, it seems reasonable to consider the space of binary trees with leaves labelled by real numbers as a rigorous version of "the set of binary trees with -1-colored leaves".
 So, we just need to figure out what generalization of Euler characteristic gives this space an Euler characteristic equal to the golden number.
 It would be great if we could make this space into a Golden Object in some rig category, but that may be asking too much.

 Whew!
-There\'s obviously a lot of work left to be done here.
-Here\'s something easier: a riddle.
-What\'s this sequence?
+There's obviously a lot of work left to be done here.
+Here's something easier: a riddle.
+What's this sequence?

-> un, dos, tres, quatre, cinc, sis, set, vuit, nou, deu,\...
+> un, dos, tres, quatre, cinc, sis, set, vuit, nou, deu,...

 The answer is at the end of this article.

-Now I\'d like to mention some important papers on n-categories.
-You may think I\'d lost interest in this topic, because I\'ve been talking about other things.
-But it\'s not true!
+Now I'd like to mention some important papers on $n$-categories.
+You may think I'd lost interest in this topic, because I've been talking about other things.
+But it's not true!

 Most importantly, Tom Leinster has come out with a big book on n-categories and operads: